Super Wide Gear

 From Sega Retro

-The Super Wide Gear, known as the Big Window II (ビッグウインドーII) in Japan, is the second screen magnifer for the Sega Game Gear to be released by Sega.
+The Super Wide Gear, known as the Big Window II (ビッグウインドーII) in Japan, is the second screen magnifier for the Sega Game Gear to be released by Sega.
 It is a replacement for the Wide Gear and has a similar purpose - it clips on to the bottom of the system and magnifies the display for easy viewing.

 The Super Wide Gear makes a number of important changes to address problems with the earlier Wide Gear.
-This time the device clips is supported by top clips as well as bottom ones, and rests on the unit rather than floating above.
-The result is a more studier piece of kit.
+This time, the device clips is supported by top clips as well as bottom ones, and rests on the unit rather than floating above.
+The result is a more sturdier piece of kit.
 It still, however, requires to be screwed into the unit for stability.
 The device will also fold away for easy storage.